 A federal district court in California in LaVertu v.
 Unum Life Ins.
-Co. evaluated the appropriateness of an insurer’s decision to discontinue long-term disability benefits to its insured.
-Lavertu had worked as an administrative assistant at an insurance company.
+Co. evaluated the appropriateness of an insurer’s decision to discontinue long-term disability insurance benefits to its insured.
+LaVertu had worked as an administrative assistant at an insurance company.
 She filed for disability after suffering chronic back pain.
 The insurance company commenced paying benefits, which were paid for a two year period.
 However, the insurer eventually terminated benefits based on the contention that Lavertu was no longer disabled under the definition provided in the insurance policy.
 When the insured’s appeal to the insurer was denied, she filed a lawsuit.

 During the lawsuit, LaVertu introduced evidence that she had endured three distinct spinal surgeries in an attempt to repair the damage to her spine.
 The procedures provided no relief, and the policyholder eventually was awarded disability benefits under the Social Security Act.
 The insurance carrier sought discovery of the entire Social Security disability claims file.
-Based on the file, the insurer’s own in-house vocational consultant conceded that the file supported a conclusion the insured could only sit for a period of four hours per day.
+Based on the file, the insurer’s own in-house vocational consultant conceded that the file supported a conclusion that the insured could only sit for a period of four hours per day.
 Thus, the vocational consultant reasoned that the insured was unable to meet the exertional demands of a sedentary occupation.
 Other evidence introduced in the lawsuit included an internal note that indicated, “Clmt is [totally disabled] any occ and R&Ls are permanent.”
 The insurer contacted the policyholder and represented that no improvement in the insured’s medical condition was anticipated, so benefits were being extended.

 After two years, a physician conducted a paper review of the claims file and issued an opinion that LaVertu was able to perform full-time sedentary work.
 The doctor recommended that this conclusion be verified through an independent medical examination.
 The report from the examination advised that the insured could perform part-time sedentary work with hourly 10 minute rest breaks.
 The insurance company sought legal guidance on whether it could terminate benefits based on the insured’s ability to perform part-time work with these limitations.
 While the legal department indicated this was not a legal basis to terminate benefits, the insurer did so anyway.